dotaheor/unify-Go-builtin-and-custom-generics/README.md

 In fact, the `export` keyword is also not very essential.
 We can comply with the current Go conventions.
 If a `gen` only exports one `type` or `func` element, then there can only be exactly one type or function which is declared as exported (first letter is upper case) in the `gen` body.
 If a `gen` exports an `import`, then there can be multiple elements declared as exported.

+This design change requires that each `gen` has most one output.
+So types and functions hybrid outputs will be prohibited.

 ### Remaining problems

 The above efforts don't unify the `new` and `make` builtin generic functions well.